 (iv) Risk loss of eligibility for home and community-based waivers, based on aggregate health-related expenditures; and

-(3) With regard to services required to provide FAPE to an eligible student under this part, a public agency may access the parents' private insurance proceeds only if the parents provide consent.
-Each time the public agency proposes to access the parents' private insurance proceeds, the agency must:
+(4) With regard to services required to provide FAPE to an eligible student under this part, a school district may access the parents' private insurance proceeds only if the parents provide consent.
+Each time the public agency proposes to access the parents' private insurance proceeds, the school district must:

 (a) Obtain parental consent; and